haydenbleasel/ghost/README.md

 ## Building the gold image

-One-time ~10 min process on Hetzner.
+One-time process on Hetzner.
 Produces a snapshot with Ubuntu + Docker + `ghost-agent` + the game's Docker image pre-pulled, so first provision is instant.

 ### Prereqs